davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 ConsoleKit2, and maybe if you want to use containers: https://github.com/lxc/cgmanager

-(However, I believe that cgmanage works with the old v1 cgroups interface.
+(However, I believe that cgmanager works with the old v1 cgroups interface.
 I expect that v2 cgroups together with cgroup namespaces as found in newer kernels will render it obselete).